larson-group/clubb_release/Readme.txt

          This file is used in the tuning process itself.
 In order for this process to work, stats_fmt in this file must be set to 'grads'.
-The tuner code reads the LES GrADS files and compares the results with the HOC GrADS files (which are written according the specifications stated in this file).
-This file MUST also contain the names of the HOC variables that are being tuned for.
+The tuner code reads the LES GrADS files and compares the results with the CLUBB GrADS files (which are written according the specifications stated in this file).
+This file MUST also contain the names of the CLUBB variables that are being tuned for.
 During the process of tuning, small GrADS files will be written that contain the results for 	 ONLY the variables that are listed here.
-This makes the tuning process go faster because it is not being slowed down by the writing of unnecessary variables.
+This makes the tuning go faster because it is not being slowed down by the writing of unnecessary variables.